Social protest leaders hope to shake up Israel ballot

-TEL AVIV (Reuters) - They are young and they are driven.
+TEL AVIV, Jan 3 (Reuters) - They are young and they are driven.
 They got half a million Israelis out on the streets demanding social justice.
 Now they want their votes.

 “The next stage is to continue what started in the streets, to bring that to the ballot ... so that we can translate it into achievements in budgets, laws and a change of policy,” said 32-year-old Itzik Shmuli, who as head of the student union was one of the most prominent leaders of the protest movement.